gotthardp/lorawan-server/doc/JSON.md

   Field       | Type        | Explanation
  -------------|-------------|-------------------------------------------------------------
-  devaddr     | Hex String  | DevAddr of the active node. appargs     | Any         | Application arguments for this node. port        | Integer     | LoRaWAN port number.
+  deveui      | Hex String  | DevEUI of the device. devaddr     | Hex String  | DevAddr of the active node. appargs     | Any         | Application arguments for this node. port        | Integer     | LoRaWAN port number.